v0lta/NumPy-backprop/readme.md

 The 'rnn' folder contains recurrent neural networks and code to train them on the adding problem.

-The source code in this repository has runs using NumPy versions >= 1.18.1 and should run on any mid to top range CPU.
+The source code in this repository runs using NumPy versions >= 1.18.1 and should run on any mid to top range CPU.